 Make sure you set out all your pans and measure your ingredients ahead of time.
 You want to be able to stir it all together quickly and drop them on the cookie sheet in a short amount of time.

-The batter will stiffen up the longer it sits, so make sure you bake it right away.
+The batter should and will stiffen up the longer it sits, so make sure you bake it right away.

 Use the back of a spoon, a spatula, or your finger to spread the thickened batter out slightly once you drop it on the cookie sheet.
 The cookies will bake in a nice thin shape this way.